NoriSte/ui-testing-best-practices/README.md

 # `5.
 Real Life Examples`

-## ![✔] 5.1 Test the front-end with the integration tests, the back-end with the E2E ones  - in reference to  [Component vs Integration vs E2e Testing](./sections/testing-strategy/component-vs-integration-vs-e2e-testing.md)
+## ![✔] Siemens - Test the front-end with the integration tests, the back-end with the E2E ones  - in reference to  [Component vs Integration vs E2e Testing](./sections/testing-strategy/component-vs-integration-vs-e2e-testing.md)

 **TL;DR:** UI tests with a stubbed server are reliable and faster compared to full E2E tests.
 Full E2E tests are not always necessary to ensure front-end quality.
 We can instead have high confidence in front-end quality by using lower-cost UI integration tests and saving higher cost E2E tests for the back-end.